 Business Process Outsourcing (BPO) raises many questions both on the pro and the con’ side.
 The situation is the same as payroll outsourcing.
 Either we are talking about changing payroll service providers or outsource the payroll processes in the CEE, we need to consider the following issues before deciding:

 - improving the processes and administration affecting the efficiency of the whole company

 - role of IT, optimization of technology costs

 - consideration of responsibilities

-Before the tender invitation – Where to start?
+Before the payroll tender invitation – Where to start?

-It can also happen that we would like to outsource only parts of the entire process, in this case it worth considering the possibility of onsite outsourcing.
+It can also happen that we would like to outsource only parts of the entire process, in this case, it is worth considering the possibility of onsite outsourcing.